+The headline price is £170m before rental top-ups of £2.4m for incentives and vacant space.
 The office and retail complex was acquired in 2000 for £29m, and in 2006 the Group completed a significant refurbishment designed by architects AHMM which increased the lettable area by 53%.

 The total rent passing from the multi-let buildings is £7.3m pa with approximately 40% of the income expiring in 2021.